oxylabs/google-play-scraper/README.md

 - `cover_url` - The URL to the image of the cover for the movie.
 - `url` - The URL for the movie.

-Here's an example of how the data can look like:
+Here's an example of how the scraped and parsed data should look like:

 <img width="982" alt="image" src="https://github.com/user-attachments/assets/066e25bf-c4e8-4144-95bf-942453dd484f">